caseydwayne/Code-Samples/README.md

  - **breadcrumbs.php** - creates a breadcrumb navigation based on the URL provided

- - **data.php** - an sample of 2 functions used in the Database Manager
+ - **data.php** - a sample of 2 functions used in the Database Manager

  - **emailer.php** - converts form data into an email after validating/sanitizing input